 The city is undergoing renovation following years of neglect particularly during the reign of General Noriega but you are able to get a scale of the site.
 You visit the nearby Panama La Vieja Visitor Centre, which has scale models of the town before its destruction and many artefacts discovered during its uncovering.

 Finally, you visit the second colonial city of Panama, Casco Antiguo (or San Felipe), which was built in 1673.
 This old city centre has plenty of charm and a diverse selection of museums, colonial churches and 19th century mansions all painted in an array of different colours.
-Casco Antiguo is home to the presidential palace and was declared a UNESCO World Heritage site in 1997.
+Casco Antiguo is home to the presidential palace and was declared a UNESCO World Heritage Site in 1997.
 Here you will see the French Plaza, which is dedicated to the 22,000 Francophone workers who lost their lives to yellow fever during the early construction of the canal.

-You also visit the San Jose church, home of the famous Golden Altar which was saved from the clutches of Henry Morgan by being painted black by local churchmen.
+You also visit the San José church, home of the famous Golden Altar which was saved from the clutches of Henry Morgan by being painted black by local churchmen.
 Local legend has it that when questioned of its whereabouts, a local priest convinced Morgan that earlier pirates had made off with the altar and even convinced the privateer to donate money for a new one.
 Morgan reportedly quoted the clergyman as being "more of a pirate than he was!"
 Although Casco Antiguo is a poor neighbourhood, the area is slowly being restored and regenerated.